-While there are many ways to begin one’s journey towards becoming a healthcare administrator, here is an example of how to proceed:
+While there are many ways to begin one’s journey toward becoming a healthcare administrator, here is an example of how to proceed:

-Step 1: Graduate from high school (or complete the GED test) and earn an associate’s or bachelor’s degree (2-4 years).
+Step 1: Graduate from high school (or complete the GED test) and earn an associate’s or bachelor’s degree (two to four years).

-Generally, in order to acquire an entry-level position in healthcare administration, a bachelor’s of science in health sciences with a concentration in healthcare administration (or a related field) is helpful and desired by most employers.
-Analytical skills are highly desirable since prospective healthcare administrators will want to demonstrate their keen eye for detail and the ability to translate policies and protocols, while supervising and educating staff.
-Volunteering with a local medical clinic or nursing facility is also advised to get a glimpse of the future as a healthcare administrator.
+Generally, to acquire an entry-level position in healthcare administration, a bachelor of science in health sciences with a concentration in healthcare administration (or a related field) is helpful and desired by most employers.
+Analytical skills are highly desirable since prospective healthcare administrators will want to demonstrate their keen eye for detail and the ability to translate policies and protocols while supervising and educating staff.
+Volunteering with a local medical clinic or nursing facility is also advised to get a glimpse of the future of a healthcare administrator.